RafaelSolVargas/Vulkan/README.md

 ## Acknowledgment
- - See the DingoLingo [project](https://github.com/Raptor123471/DingoLingo) from Raptor123471, it helped me a lot building Vulkan
+ - See the DingoLingo [project](https://github.com/Raptor123471/DingoLingo) from Raptor123471, it helped me a lot to build Vulkan.